 Back in the days of high school, one of my favourite lessons was art and design.
 Being given a brief or free reign to draw, paint or make something from scratch allowed our young minds to express ourselves and show our personalities.
 Oh and an excuse to get dirty!
-Sadly, as we get older, many of us lose touch with this freedom, myself included but our recent weekend course with Keny Drew at East Neuk Glass was a perfect way to rediscover it.
+Sadly, as we get older, many of us lose touch with this freedom, myself included but our recent weekend course with Keny Drew at East Neuk Glass was a perfect way to rediscover my creative side.

 Upon our arrival at the studio we were given a nice warm welcome – a log burner roaring away and a cuppa.
 Time for quick informal introductions between our fellow students and then straight down to business.

 As complete novices, Keny showed us the tools of the trade before letting us loose on cutting our first piece of glass.
 The idea being we get used to working with the tools and mastering some simple techniques – cutting straight lines!
 Scoring the glass and then tapping from underneath to open up the crack .
 Sometimes it worked and sometimes it didn’t!
 Then we progressed onto wavey lines.
 I think the trick here is to be more fluid in your movement whilst still applying pressure (but easier said than done).

 Before we knew it we were designing glass coasters, using the skills we had learnt in the passed 30 minutes.
 Using a host of coloured glass and small beads it was a bit like being in a sweet shop, all the jars laid out in front of you and trying to decide what you want.

 With colour schemes and patterns worked out we set about cutting our simple designs.
 I was brave enough to try and use curves in mine too.

 Once finished we each laid our glass creations gently in the kiln and would have to wait until the following day to find out how they would turn out.